awsdocs/amazon-kendra-developer-guide/doc_source/custom-attributes.md

 For most data sources, you map fields in the external data source to the corresponding fields in Amazon Kendra\.
 For more information, see [Mapping data source fields](field-mapping.md)\.
 For S3 data sources, you can apply custom fields or attributes using metadata files\.

 Before you can use a custom field or attribute, you must first create the field in the index\.
 Use the console or the [UpdateIndex](API_UpdateIndex.md) API to create the index fields\.
 The supported field types are date, long, string, and string list\.

+You can also use Amazon Kendra's built\-in or reserved fields\.

 With the `UpdateIndex` API, you add custom fields or attributes using the `DocumentMetadataConfigurationUpdates` parameter\.